Best SCB Regulated Forex Brokers 2026

 Not Financial Advice:

 Information on this website is for educational and comparison purposes only.
 This does not constitute financial, investment, or trading advice.
-How we rank brokers →
+How we rank brokers.
+See Editorial Policy and Data Sources.

 Affiliate Disclosure:

 BrokerAnalysis may earn commissions from partners listed.
 This does not influence our rankings or analysis, which are based on our independent methodology.
+Read our AI Content Policy.

 Regional Availability Notice

 Broker availability depends on your country of residence.
 Some brokers may not accept clients from certain jurisdictions including the USA, Canada, Japan, and others.
-The comparison table on this page shows country acceptance status.
-Please verify availability with the broker directly before proceeding.
+The comparison table on this page shows the country-acceptance status captured in our latest eligibility checks.